This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

-The easy answer is the intelligence of a German Shepherd with the playfulness of a Siberian Husky.
+The aim of this cross is to combine the intelligence of a German Shepherd with the playfulness of a Siberian Husky.

-Is this mix of athletic, bright and admired breeds the right companion for your family though?
+But, is this mix of athletic, bright and loved breeds the right companion for your family?

 Read on to discover more about the German Shepherd Husky mix.

 Where Does the German Shepherd Husky Mix Come From?

 The German Shepherd breed arose in the late 1800s in—you guessed it—Germany.